The Canon’s popularity snowballed in the 1970s, after French conductor Jean-François Paillard made a recording.

-How did Canon in D become ‘the wedding song’?
+How did Pachelbel’s Canon in D become the most popular wedding song?
 It’s hard to imagine a time when this piece wasn’t a firm favourite at weddings, but in reality, not very much is known about Pachelbel’s most famous piece.
 We don’t even know exactly when it was composed, although it’s thought it was around 1680.
 The Canon’s popularity snowballed in the 1970s, after French conductor Jean-François Paillard made a recording.
 Since then, the music has been recorded hundreds of times, and the iconic harmony has made its way into pop songs, films, and adverts.
 But even before the public got hold of the piece, classical composers knew Pachelbel was on to a good thing – Handel, Haydn, and Mozart all used the iconic bass line in some of their compositions in the following years. (classicfm.com)